Butalbital/aspirin/caffeine/codeine (By mouth)

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to butalbital, aspirin, caffeine, or codeine.
-Do not use it if you have porphyria, bleeding or blood clotting problems (such as hemophilia, thrombocytopenia, vitamin K deficiency), severe liver damage, stomach ulcers, or a history of asthma with nasal polyps and rhinitis.
+Do not use it if you had an allergic reaction to butalbital, caffeine, codeine, aspirin, or other NSAID medicine, or if you have porphyria, bleeding or blood clotting problems (such as hemophilia, thrombocytopenia, vitamin K deficiency), Reye's syndrome, stomach blockage or ulcers, severe breathing problems, or a history of asthma with nasal polyps and rhinitis.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.
 An overdose can be dangerous.
 Follow directions carefully so you do not get too much medicine at one time.